 Listed below are the methods for measuring racket balance yourself.
 Let’s begin by measuring the balance of the racket.

-Take a deep breath and then learn because this is an extremely simple method.
+Take a deep breath and then learn because this method is extremely simple.
 Remember that the balance is the point at which all your racket’s weight is present.
 The balance can be measured horizontally or lengthwise; the choice is yours.

 In tennis, the best racket is always the 27-inch racket, which is called 14 number balance or 15.
 The best way to measure the balance of your tennis racket is to use the tennis racket size and weight chart.

 You should buy a balance board scale to measure your balance because they are very beneficial.
 We now learn the four steps, and the board scale plays an important role in measuring each step.